est3bf/dhondt/README.md

    ```

 4. **Executing unit and CI tests**
-    When we use those commands to execute the tests we can see at the end the execution report.
+    When we use those commands to execute tests we can see at the end the execution report.
    1. __Execute Unit tests__
      ```
      $ execute_unit_testing